crossplane/crossplane/docs/1_infra_operators/1_manually_adding_clusters.md

 # Manually Adding Existing Kubernetes Clusters

-As discussed in the section on [scheduling applications to remote clusters](../5_workload.md), Crossplane allows you to import existing Kubernetes clusters for scheduling.
+As discussed in the section on [scheduling applications to remote clusters], Crossplane allows you to import existing Kubernetes clusters for scheduling.
 This can be done for any cluster for which you have a `kubeconfig`.
 Crossplane will be given the same permissions to the remote cluster that are provided to the user in your `kubeconfig`.

 The first step is creating a `Secret` with the base64 encoded data of your `kubeconfig`.
 This can be done with the following command (assumes data is in